VOLTTRON/volttron/CONTRIBUTING.md

 ### Branch Naming

-We use `develop` as the active development branch, and not `master`.
+We use `develop` as the active development branch, and not `main`.
 Please submit PRs to `develop` by default.

 ### Testing